 Nyiragongo Volcano Facts

 - This creation of geological processes bears the somewhat hard to pronounce name of Nyiragongo Volcano.
 It’s perhaps best known, at least to researchers, for its unique combination of factors.
-Vulcanologists continue to study even today.
+Vulcanologists continue to study it even today.

 - In fact, those ongoing investigations keep geologists, vulcanologists, and those specializing in related fields busy.
 That’s mainly due to the extreme variability of conditions in and around its confines.
 While fascinating, this also remains dangerous.